sharmaaayu981/PWA-Demo-App/README.md

 And then deploy these changes –  you should see your service worker posting logs in your browser’s console.
 If you are testing this from a phone, see platform-specific instructions here for iOS+Safari and here for Chrome+Android.

 ### Deploy Your Progressive Web App
 Deploying your web app is going to be specific to how your app is developed.
-On firebasy or on any server.
+On firebase or on any server.

 ### Resources